GTLIDAR/safe-nav-locomotion/README.md

 1- Open terminal and run

 ```
-cd path/drake/CDC/vis/
+cd path/drake/safe-nav-loco/vis/
 python vis_psp.py
 ```

-# Publiciations
+# Publications

-This repo contains the code used for implementation in our published work:-
+This repo contains the code used for implementation in our [published work](https://arxiv.org/abs/2009.05168):-
 ```
 @article{warnketowards,
   title={Towards Safe Locomotion Navigation in